tobert/hal-9001/README.md

 * [in progress] a Docker plugin that runs code in Docker over stdio
     * exists, but is not ready to be released yet
 * integrate sshchat as a broker or an maybe an ssh server for admin stuff
+* build in a simple arg parser something like evt.Getopts() along the lines of evt.BodyAsArgv()

 # AUTHOR